-Note: Illustration of how the cumulative cohort fertility contours are constructed, using fertility schedules from West Germany for cohorts born in 1935 and 1938.
+Note: Illustration of how the pseudo cumulative cohort fertility contours are constructed, using fertility schedules from West Germany for cohorts born in 1935 and 1938.

 Source: Human Fertility Database (HFD) and Human Fertility Collection (HFC), own calculations.

-For both cohorts, cumulative fertility schedules are constructed indicating the ages at which different levels of cumulative fertility are reached.
-Two vertical ‘milestones’ are placed at 1.5 (thin solid line) and 2.05 (‘replacement’; thick solid line) children per woman.
+For both cohorts, pseudo cumulative fertility schedules are constructed indicating the ages at which different levels of cumulative fertility are reached.
+Two vertical ‘milestones’ are placed at 1.50 (thin solid line) and 2.05 (‘replacement’; thick solid line) children per woman.
 As the figure shows, the contours for any given cohort are the ages at which that cohort’s cumulative fertility schedule intersects with the corresponding fertility milestone.
-In the example used, there is little difference between cohorts in the ages at which the 1.5 children per woman milestone is reached, but the replacement fertility contour has moved upwards by around five years between the 1935 and 1938 cohorts.
+In the example used, there is little difference between cohorts in the ages at which the 1.50 children per woman milestone is reached, but the replacement fertility contour has moved upwards by around five years between the 1935 and 1938 cohorts.

 By looking at the furthest right of the cumulative schedule, we can see that each schedule becomes vertical after a particular age: for later cohorts, this tends to be around the age of 44, and for earlier cohorts, a slightly earlier age.
 This is the maximum cumulative fertility reached by each cohort, and we can see that this has shifted to the left (become lower) for the 1938 cohort compared with the 1935 cohort.
 Although the age-specific fertility schedules (on the left of the figure) look similar for both cohorts, the effect of the slight differences in terms of the position of the replacement fertility contour is thus sizeable.

-This case study highlights two important features for interpreting the contours: firstly, and as shown in Figure 1b (mid subpanel), the ordering of the two contours will always be consistent: the thin solid line, indicating cumulative fertility of 1.5 children, will always be lower than, and so not intersect with, the thick solid replacement fertility line (2.05 children per woman).
+This case study highlights two important features for interpreting the contours: firstly, and as shown in Figure 1b (mid subpanel), the ordering of the two contours will always be consistent: the thin solid line, indicating pseudo cumulative fertility of 1.50 children, will always be lower than, and so not intersect with, the thick solid replacement fertility line (2.05 children per woman).
 Secondly, we can see how, as the total cumulative fertility of a cohort falls below any of the two fertility milestones, the corresponding contour will swiftly become vertical.
 In the case of West Germany, the total cumulative fertility first falls below replacement for the 1939 cohort, and has never exceeded this level since.

 Figure 1b continues the focus on West Germany, by showing the two components of the composite plot separately, and emphasizing some key features arising from the data.
 Panel (a) shows the level plot component of the composite plot, in which different age-specific fertility rates are mapped onto different colours, as per the key shown at the top of the figure.
 The colour of the tile containing the name of the country indicates the region in which the country is grouped.
 Annotation features have been added to highlight substantive patterns in the data.
-These include the fall in fertility rates at all ages seen in the late 1960s, as more effective contraceptive methods became available.
-(As each vertical section through the figure is a cohort, a period effect will appear as a diagonal band moving bottom right to top left).
+These include the fall in fertility rates at all ages seen in the late 1960s, coinciding with the diffusion of more effective contraceptive methods among other factors (as each vertical section through the figure is a cohort, a period effect will appear as a diagonal band moving bottom right to top left).
 After the 1960s, the age of peak fertility increased, whereas the level of fertility at the peak fertility age tended to fall.

-Figure 1b: Production of composite fertility lattice plot for West Germany (Cohort, not period, on x-axis)
+Figure 1b: Production of composite fertility lattice plot for West Germany